-Finn still couldn't picture it clearly in his mind, but somehow Kurt had slipped on the soaked tile floor, the knife had jerked and there was a clean, straight, massive slice in his arm that started just beneath the inside of his elbow, at least six, seven inches long and so much blood.
+Finn still couldn't picture it clearly in his mind, but somehow Kurt had slipped on the soaked tile floor, the knife had jerked and there was a clean, straight, massive slice in his forearm that started just beneath the inside of his elbow, at least six or seven inches long and so much blood.

-Kurt had cried out, grabbed at his arm, then pulled away when he got stinging soap into the large cut, and braced his hand against the counter, staining it with red hand prints as blood dripped into the sink.
+Kurt had cried out, grabbed at his arm, and then pulled away when he got stinging soap into the large cut.
+He braced his hand against the counter, staining it with red handprints as blood dripped into the sink.
 While Finn had stared in shock, reaching for him in slow motion, Kurt had slid to the floor, cradling his arm to his chest, biting his lip hard.

 And then Finn had freaked out.

-Which brought him back to the present, and Kurt was staring at him exasperatedly with half-closed eyes.
-"Finn – if you sit there long enough, I probably will bleed to death.
+Which brought him back to the present, and Kurt staring at him exasperatedly with half-closed eyes.
+"Finn, if you sit there long enough, I probably will bleed to death.
 Do you mind?"

 Finn jerked to his feet.
 "Right, right!
 Okay.
 You keep hold of this."
 He slowly released the towel wrapped around Kurt's arm and Kurt replaced his hand, his face scrunching up in pain as he resumed putting pressure on his wound.
 Finn reached down to grab the elbow of Kurt's uninjured arm, pulling him up slowly and gently.
 Kurt immediately began swaying and Finn grabbed him around the shoulder, pulling him in close to his side.